 The battery charger is designed to limit in hardware the power drained from an external input.
-The total input wattage is limited to 35W.
+The total input wattage is limited to 25W.
 If the laptop components are drawing less than this amount, any remaining power is used to charge the battery.
+The charging voltage supported is 7.5V, for LiFePO4.